I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 She looked up at me.
 It was odd to see her without her cheerfulness.
 ‘How do you know?’

 ‘It’ll all be alright.’
 I said putting my arm around her and giving her a little shake.
+At the same time, I made another mental note to talk to my parents about adopting another dog.
+It would be awesome to have another furry friend around the place.

 Stepping into the classroom, I looked around to see if our usual seats were still free.
 They were, though this time young Robyn was sitting behind my seat instead of the girl whom had sat there, last lesson.